LIFSHallym/LOCC/index.md

 ## Topics of Interest
 We seek research papers on the following topics:
 * **Case Studies very much preferred**
-* Organized crime enabled by technology
-* Organized crime supported by technology
+*	Organized crime enabled/supported by technology
-* Organized crime and trafficking in persons online
-* Organized crime and smuggling of migrants online
+*	Trafficking in persons and smuggling of migrants enabled/supported by technology
 *	New types of organized crime in cyberspace

 Please [submit](https://locc.dfir.science/pSubmit/) your paper now.